severhartwork/wood-personality-quiz/README.md

 # wood-personality-quiz

 Use notes for review:

+* Please make sure you are on the funky-main branch.

 This project uses Bootstrap, chart.js and node.js.

 It features 4 of the functions listed in the project requirements and 1 not listed.